 I remember sitting on the bench one day, as I watched my brother perfect his game, wondering why the heck I kept coming here.
 If I was such a natural, then why did I find the game boring?
 It was brought to my attention that I should learn the game to help me succeed when I grow up.
 What?

 Business meetings.
 So many people "make deals" or "network" on the golf course.
 As a female, it was even more important for me to learn this "man's game" to help pave my career path.
-With this on my mind, I tried to learn the game and perfect my swing, which I did.
-But to me, I didn't want to have "meetings" on the greens.

 After going out a few times and hitting some balls, I decided I'd rather golf for fun than make this a "meeting" spot.
 Soon my meetings started happening instead in restaurants or coffee shops.